withastro/docs/TRANSLATING.md

 ### Description

-We already fill out a template description for you, so all you need to do is to remove any bullet points the PR doesn't apply to in "What kind of changes does this PR include?" and add a description in the heading below.
+We already fill out a template description for you, so all you need to do is to remove anything that doesn't apply   in the "What kind of changes does this PR include?" question, and add a description in the heading below.

-Your description can be simple, pointing out the pages and/or files changed is enough, although you are free to add any worries or questions you may have and explain any errors/issues you've encountered while translating, allowing maintainers and other contributors to help you out.
+Your description can be simple!
+Listing the pages and/or files changed is enough, although you are free to add any worries or questions you may have and explain any errors/issues you've encountered while translating.
+This allows maintainers and other contributors to know if there are specific things to look at more closely, and allows them to help you out.

 ### Commits